WordPress/openverse/documentation/guides/zero-downtime-database-management.md

 pushes to `main`.
-If a new environment variable is required and has no acceptable default behaviour if not configured—i.e., the application will crash if it is not present or the behaviour when it is not present is incompatible with the running—then it must be added to the task definition template for the application and environment before the application is deployed.
+If a new environment variable is required and has no acceptable default behaviour if not configured—i.e., the application will crash if it is not present or the behaviour when it is not present is incompatible with the environment—then it must be added to the task definition template for the application and environment before the application is deployed.
 For staging, this means updating the task definition template before merging the PR.
 For production, this means updating the task definition template before running the production deployment workflow.

-It is generally best practice to configure acceptable default behaviours for undefined environment variables, but sometimes it's not possible to do so and in these cases it is imperative to update the task definition template beforehand.
+It is generally best practice to configure acceptable default behaviours for undefined environment variables, but sometimes it's not possible to do so and in these cases it is imperative to update the task definition template before triggering a deployment (whether automated or manual).

-If the task definition template is updated _after_ the fact (whether because we forgot to do it beforehand or for any other reason), then the application will need to be redeployed to the running version so that a new task definition is created using the updated template.
-Note that in particular for staging, this may not be necessary if the template is updated before another, unrelated, PR is merged, as any new deployment will be used the updated template and receive the new variables.
+If the task definition template is updated _after_ the fact (whether because we forgot to do it beforehand or for any other reason), then the application will need to be redeployed so that a new task definition is created using the latest template revision with the updated variables.

+> **Note**
+>
+> _Any_ redeployment after the template is updated will receive the updated
+> variables.
+That means that, for example, if staging is automatically deployed
+> due to a push to `main` after updating the template, it is not necessary to
+> further redeploy staging for the application to get the updated variables.
+If
+> the timing of each is within seconds, however, it's best not to risk it and
+> just redeploy staging if you have any doubts.

 ### Manual rollbacks after removing an environment variable or updating its format